automenta/mb7/doc/README.gra.md

 --------

-Let’s take **SemanticScribe** to the next level by redesigning its ontology and tag system with a **graph-theoretic foundation**.
+Let’s take **Netention** to the next level by redesigning its ontology and tag system with a **graph-theoretic foundation**.
 This approach infuses the app with advanced capabilities—partial pattern matching, logical reasoning, recommendations, trust networks—while aligning with its core purpose: empowering users to create, collaborate, and share semantically rich content.
 I’ll explore how tag quantities and functions can serve as graph weights, how the graph can